 In the first phase of the 3X3 rating, the rater confronts the target, be it a movie or a maiden, and makes a quick, gross judgment assigning one of three values, like "unfavorable" "neutral" "favorable."
 The words could be "bad" "average" "good" or "no" "maybe" "yes," it doesn't matter.
 Whatever 3-point scale words are used, the initial judgment must be a gut-level reaction.
 The rater must not be tempted to confuse the call with any finer discrimination and must give no thought to the refinement to be made in the second phase.
 The first phase judgment must be independent and apart of any second thoughts.
 Once made, the judgment should not be changed for any reason.

 In the second phase of 3X3, the rater again confronts the target, but this time considers his first rating and decides how well it fits.
 Again the judgment is made using a 3-point scale, except this time as an adjective to the first rating.
 If, for example, the first score was "bad", the second score clarifies how "bad" – that is, "really bad," "average bad," or "barely bad."
 Likewise an initial "average" score can become "less than average," "boringly average," or "better than average."
+A first round rating of "good" can now be refined as "good, but not great", "solid good", or "great".
 The exact language description is unimportant because the two separate 3-pont scores are meshed together to make a 9-point scale with relatively equal intervals and constant anchor points.
+(Notice that a ten point scale unecessaryily ends up using a 2 digit value in a score of "10".
+What makes 10 so special?)

 The 9-point scale has three groups of three digits (3X3): the bad group is 1-2-3, the average group is 4-5-6, and good group is 7-8,9.
 The first rating sets the group, the second rating the digit in that group.

-If asked about your foot injury, you might instantly say "it kind of hurts" putting it in the 4-5-6 group; then you would think about it and say to yourself that it hurts tolerably and give it a rating of 4.
+If asked about your foot injury, you might instantly say "it kind of hurts" putting it in the average 4-5-6 group; then you would think about it and say to yourself that it hurts, but tolerably, and give it a rating of 4.

-If you are a shallow guy and like to rate women's looks, you might react to a flight attendant with "she's a beauty" and that's in the 7-8-9 group.
-Then you notice your beau looking at you with piercing eyes and decide "but really not that beautiful" and give the woman a rating of 7.
+If you are a shallow guy and like to rate women's looks, you might react to a flight attendant with "she's a beauty" and that's in the good 7-8-9 group.
+Then you notice your beau looking at you with piercing eyes.
+So you think "but really not that beautiful" and give the flight attendant your shallow guy's "looks" rating of 7.